"If I can stop one heart from breaking,

 My Story Continues...

-Grief has become a very personal, daily journey for me, as I have just recently lost my beloved husband Freddie to suicide on December 5, 2017.
+Grief has become a very personal, daily journey for me, as I lost my husband Freddie to suicide on December 5, 2017.

-Sometimes the memory of them is so difficult and yet, not having memories would be unbearable.
-I don't know what my future has in store for me, I try to just have faith that I will be led in the directions that I am meant to go.
-It is a very disconcerting feeling for me to not have a vision for my future, as I had before with my husband.
-However I recognize the choice I have to grow from it and not be withered by life as it has become.
-Every day I am choosing to do the best I can to take care of myself and find joy, knowing in my heart that my husband loves me and is always with me, regardless of what tricks my mind plays on me.
+Within 3 months of losing Freddie, I lost 3 close friends, then Freddie, his father, my step-mother my father, a few more friends and 2 very special pets, all within a period of 2 years.
+Sometimes the memories of them are so difficult and yet, not having memories would be unbearable.
+I recognize the choice I have to grow and not be withered by loss and difficulty, as time shows us the affect it can have on both the body and psyche.
+Every day I am choosing to do the best I can to take care of myself and find joy, knowing in my heart that my loved ones are always with me, regardless of what tricks my mind plays on me.
 I am strong enough to do this with grace and so are you...